Today, on April 19, 2021, read about:

 The public rumor mill surely is churning after this news.
 Body parts should be attached to a person, not in a trash can.
 We hope the police find the person whose foot parts were found alive and well, but these kinds of cases usually have a terrible outcome.

-Is this a Hollywood script kidnapping and the pieces of foot were proof of life?
+Is this a Hollywood script kidnapping, and the pieces of foot were proof of life?

-Maybe someone had an accident and cut some toes off but couldn’t find them before going to the hospital, but did after getting home and just threw them away.
+Maybe someone had an accident and cut some toes off, but couldn’t find them before going to the hospital, but did after getting home, and just threw them away.
 It’s possible and plausible.

 This is the third instance of body parts found around the Baltimore area.
 Could they be connected?
 Are the parts one person?
 What kind of violent crime took place?
-Police did not comment on their ongoing investigation on the other body parts, so we can only speculate what is going on for now.
+Police did not comment on their ongoing investigation into the other body parts, so we can only speculate what is going on for now.

-More About Maryland Murder Charges
+Learn More About Maryland Murder Charges

-Juvenile Reconsideration Act Gets A Second Chance
+Juvenile Reconsideration Act Gets a Second Chance

-What’s Going On:
+What’s Going On

 The bill also allows those convicted as adults for a crime committed while they were a juvenile who have served at least 20 years to petition for a sentence modification.